2024-04-04 06:00:55

 At these times, the body adjusts to avoid numbness.
 Sometimes we fall back into sleep without realizing it.
 As long as it doesn’t take too long to return to sleep, a small wake-up call won’t affect rest too much.

 However, according to various studies, microarousals may be associated with obstructive apnea and other sleep disorders.
-They could therefore be a symptom of care if they are very frequent.
+They might therefore be a symptom of care if they are very frequent.
 Micro-arousals are common in some older people.

 Also read: How to create a suitable sleeping environment?